 Who is eligible: Eligible employers are individuals, partnerships, non-profit organizations, charities, or Canadian-controlled private corporation (including a cooperative corporation), who are eligible for the small business deduction: and have an existing business number and payroll program account with the CRA on March 18, 2020; and pay salary, wages, bonuses, or other remuneration to an eligible employee.

-How to apply: You do not need to apply for the subsidy.
-However, the subsidy must be calculated manually, either by you or whoever is responsible for making your payroll remittances.
-The CRA will not automatically calculate the allowable subsidy.
-Once you have calculated your subsidy, you can reduce your current payroll remittance of federal, provincial, or territorial income tax that you send to the CRA by the amount of the subsidy.
+How to apply: Whoever is responsible for making your payroll remittances must manually calculate the subsidy.
+Your current payroll remittance of federal, provincial, or territorial income tax that you send to the CRA can be reduced by the subsidy amount.

 Canada Emergency Response Benefit (CERB)

-Overview: To support workers and help businesses keep their employees, the government has proposed legislation to establish the Canada Emergency Response Benefit (CERB).
-This benefit would provide $2,000 a month for up to four months for workers who lose their income as a result of the COVID-19 pandemic.
+Overview: To support workers and help businesses keep their employees, this benefit would provide $2,000 a month for up to four months for workers who lose their income as a result of the COVID-19 pandemic.
 The CERB would replace the previously announced Emergency Care Benefit and Emergency Support Benefit.
-The CRA will be administering the program along with Service Canada, which handles Employment Insurance (EI).

-Who is eligible: The CERB would cover Canadians who have lost their job, are sick, quarantined, or taking care of someone who is sick with COVID-19, as well as working parents who must stay home without pay to care for children who are sick or at home because of school and daycare closures.
+Who is eligible: The CERB covers Canadians who have lost their job, are sick, quarantined, or taking care of someone who is sick with COVID-19, as well as working parents who must stay home without pay to care for children who are sick or at home because of school and daycare closures.
 The CERB would apply to wage earners, as well as contract workers and self-employed individuals who cease working for reasons related to COVID-19 for at least 14 consecutive days within the four-week period in which they apply for the payment, and for those who would not otherwise be eligible for Employment Insurance (EI).
-Only Canadians who have seen their income reduced to zero qualify for CERB.
-Workers who have seen a significant reduction in income but are still bringing in some money do not qualify.
-There will be no need to submit a medical certificate to receive CERB.
+Workers earning up to $1,000 a month and those who have recently run out of employment insurance will now also be eligible.
+Eligibility is proposed for seasonal workers who have exhausted their EI benefits and can’t find their usual seasonal work as a result of the pandemic.

 Canada’s Business Credit Availability Program (BCAP)